cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 ephemeral key shares, and ClientHello and ServerHello random values.
 CSPRNG failures such as the Debian bug described in {{DebianBug}} can lead to insecure TLS connections.
 CSPRNGs may also be intentionally weakened to cause harm {{DualEC}}.
-Entropy sources can also be weak or broken, and that would lead to insecurity of all CSPRNG instances seeded with them.
+Initial entropy sources can also be weak or broken, and that would lead to insecurity of all CSPRNG instances seeded with them.
 In such cases where CSPRNGs are poorly implemented or insecure, an adversary may be able to predict its output and recover secret Diffie-Hellman key shares that protect the connection.

 This document proposes an improvement to randomness generation in security protocols inspired by the "NAXOS trick" {{NAXOS}}.
-Specifically, instead of using raw entropy where needed, e.g., in generating ephemeral key shares, a party's long-term private key is mixed into the entropy pool.
-In the NAXOS key exchange protocol, raw entropy output x is replaced by H(x, sk), where sk is the sender's private key.
+Specifically, instead of using raw randomness where needed, e.g., in generating ephemeral key shares, a party's long-term private key is mixed into the entropy pool.
+In the NAXOS key exchange protocol, a raw random value x is replaced by H(x, sk), where sk is the sender's private key.
 Unfortunately, as private keys are often isolated in HSMs, direct access to compute H(x, sk) is impossible.
 An alternate yet functionally equivalent construction is needed.

-The approach described herein replaces the NAXOS hash with a keyed hash, or pseudorandom function (PRF), where the key is derived from raw entropy output and a private key signature.
+The approach described herein replaces the NAXOS hash with a keyed hash, or pseudorandom function (PRF), where the key is derived from a raw random value and a private key signature.
 Implementations SHOULD apply this technique when indirect access to a private key is available and CSPRNG randomness guarantees are dubious, or to provide stronger guarantees about possible future issues with the randomness.
 Roughly, the security properties provided